-In such a model, the university would assist in the establishment of a school-centered model of community development, which would link schooling to community building and neighborhood transformation.
+In such a model, the university assists in the establishment of a school-centered model of community development that links schooling to community building and neighborhood transformation.
 In this way, young people will began to see the connection between the lessons learned in school and their ability to work with neighbors and stakeholders to build a better community.
-Thus, by involving young people in a democratic and collaborative process to transform their community, we will turn them into good students, who will become caring, productive and engaged citizens.
+Thus, by involving young people in a democratic and collaborative process to transform their community, we will turn them into good students, who will become caring, productive, and engaged citizens.

-The remainder of this chapter will focus on our efforts to contribute to the development of such a university-assisted model of school-centered community development.
-However, before discussing the Futures Academy experience, we will provide an overview of the key learning theories that were used in the construction of our pedagogic model.
-Then, using Futures Academy as the engine that drives the remaking of the Fruit Belt neighborhood, we will illustrate our quest to develop young people by meaningfully involving them in the quest to turn their community into a socially functional neighborhood characterized by participatory democracy, reciprocity, and collaboration.
+The remainder of this article focuses on our efforts to contribute to the development of such a university-assisted model of schoolcentered community development.
+However, before discussing the Futures Academy experience, we provide an overview of the key learning theories used in the construction of our pedagogic model.
+Then, using Futures Academy as the engine that drives the remaking of the Fruit Belt neighborhood, we illustrate our quest to develop young people by meaningfully involving them in the quest to turn their community into a socially functional neighborhood characterized by participatory democracy, reciprocity, and collaboration.